Emmacharleswilson/Pub-Quiz/README.md

 ![](assets/images/return-home.gif)

 2. **As a first time user, I want to expland my general knowledge by playing a quiz game.**
 As part of the quiz design, I added visual cues so that the user will know when they have answered a question correctly or incorrectly.
 This instant feedback will allow them to learn as they play the quiz.
+In future I think it would be benefitial to the user if when they get the answer incorrect the correct answer is also highlighted.
 ![](assets/images/visual-cues.gif)